niphadkarneha/gatsby-blog-neha/content/blog/basics/basics.md

 You can find the git manual right here - [Git](https://git-scm.com/docs).
 Once you've read the manual you can take a small quiz that will test you knowledge of Git.

-## Remember Git is not Github.
+## Git is not Github.
 So What is it, Then?

 At a high level, GitHub is a website and cloud-based service that helps developers store and manage their code, as well as track and control changes to their code.
 The link to Github guides is [here](https://guides.github.com/).
 If you don't want to go through the entire manual, I completely understand.
 I can tell you basic commands to get you started but before that lets look at some installations.